kayprateek/Zoo-Management/README.md

 # Zoo-Management
-Search and manage animal records in a zoo using file concepts in C language.
+Manage animal records in a zoo using file concepts in C++ language.
 You can search, delete, insert, count and edit records based on various parameters.
 The data is then stored and retrieved from a file.